He That Hath an Ear – | Review Score – 3.5/5

 God Is Greater – | Review Score – 3.5/5

-Messiah is one of Netflix’s first new show of the year and the streaming giant has started 2020 off pretty strongly with this latest drama.
+Messiah is one of Netflix’s first new shows of the year and the streaming giant has started 2020 off pretty strongly with this latest drama.
 Having been dubbed as one of the more controversial releases this year, Messiah staves off these claims with an intriguing and engaging premise but also one that’s respectful with its slant on religion.
 It may not be the perfect, and there’s quite a few elements that feel similar to Homeland, but Messiah’s original idea and some solid performances make this show worth checking out, with plenty of twists and explosive scenes during its 10 episodes run-time.

 The story begins in Syria and follows proclaimed prophet Al-Masih as he makes his way from the Middle East to the United States, gaining more and more followers on the way as he manipulates and performs miracles to impress the world.
 Running parallel to this is CIA agent Eva Geller, who finds herself determined to uncover the truth, believing him to be an imposter.
 Another agent in Israel, Aviram, also finds himself on his case after an emotional run in early in the season.